GoogleCloudPlatform/datacatalog-tag-engine/docs/manual_deployment.md

 	```

 This completes the manual setup for Tag Engine.
-Please consult [Part 2](https://github.com/GoogleCloudPlatform/datacatalog-tag-engine#test-dataplex-api) for testing Tag Engine with Dataplex Catalog and [Part 3](https://github.com/GoogleCloudPlatform/datacatalog-tag-engine#test-datacatalog-api) and [Part 4](https://github.com/GoogleCloudPlatform/datacatalog-tag-engine#test-datacatalog-ui) for testing your Tag Engine with Data Catalog.
+Please consult [Part 2](https://github.com/GoogleCloudPlatform/datacatalog-tag-engine#test-dataplex-api) for testing Tag Engine with Dataplex Catalog.
+[Part 3](https://github.com/GoogleCloudPlatform/datacatalog-tag-engine#test-datacatalog-api) and [Part 4](https://github.com/GoogleCloudPlatform/datacatalog-tag-engine#test-datacatalog-ui) for testing your Tag Engine with Data Catalog.

+Note: the Tag Engine UI is currently only available for Data Catalog.
+If you would like a Tag Engine UI for Dataplex, please open a feature request [here](https://github.com/GoogleCloudPlatform/datacatalog-tag-engine/issues).

 <br><br>